Trois Chansons (Ravel): Nicolette

 The first song is set in A minor.
 The theme is followed by three variations – that of the wolf, that of the page, graceful and aerial, and that of the rich Barbon.
 In the three verses, the motif is presented alternately by all voices, the tempo varying from one verse to another, both bouncing and fearful.
 By combining the same melody with different accompaniment, Ravel achieves a form which is both strophic and theme with variations.

 Trois beaux oiseaux du Paradis

 The second song (Three beautiful birds of Paradise) is set in F minor.
-The song is the only one of the three clearly referring to the war, the colours of the birds being the colours of the flag of France, and the refrain "Mon ami, z'il est á la guerre".
+The song is the only one of the three clearly referring to the war, the colours of the birds being the colours of the flag of France, and the refrain "Mon ami, z'il est à la guerre".
 The first verses are presented by the "heavenly" voice of the soprano, continued by the tenor.
 The song was described as "of the three pieces, the most refined, undoubtedly" and as an "exquisite ballad full of tenderness".

 Ravel gave it a form of a free rondo, in a form described as ABABA.A, while the traditional form might be ABACA, deviating from it by no contrasting C section but a repeat of A as a coda.
 The theme of longing is expressed by a languid melody with sparse accompaniment, in modal harmonies.